 The Justice Centre is defending Amy Hamm, a Vancouver-area nurse, in an investigation by the BC College of Nurses and Midwives (BCCNM), after complaints were filed against her because of her “gender critical” views and her sponsorship of an advertising billboard expressing support for famed children’s author, J.K.
 Rowling.
 Ms. Hamm, a single mother of young children, is facing calls for her to be permanently removed from her career in nursing for expressing her opinion on an important issue currently being debated in the public square.

 Gender critical feminists typically profess that transgender people have the right to live their lives with dignity and without harassment, but that identification as trans does not equate to literally changing sex.
-Conflating sex (a biological classification) with self-identified gender (a social construct) poses a risk to women’s sex-based rights, particularly in settings where natal women have an expectation of same-sex privacy and protection, such as women’s prisons, changerooms, and rape shelters.
+Conflating sex (a biological classification) with self-identified gender (a social construct) poses a risk to women’s rights, particularly in settings where natal women have an expectation of same-sex privacy and protection, such as women’s prisons, changerooms, and rape shelters.
 Women’s sports are another area where the implications of the biology-versus-gender debate have real impact, gender critics note.

 In December of 2019, Harry Potter author, J.K.
 Rowling, spoke up on Twitter in defense of a British woman, Maya Forstater, whose employment contract was terminated because she, too, expressed gender critical views.
 Following her tweet, Ms. Rowling was accused of “transphobia”, denounced by many celebrities—including some of those who were made wealthy by her books—and suffered a deluge of vile social media abuse.
-Ms. Rowling ultimately wrote a piece to explain why she was an ardent defender of women’s sex-based rights, and how that in no way meant that she was “transphobic”.
+Ms. Rowling ultimately wrote a piece to explain why she was an ardent defender of women’s rights, and how that in no way meant that she was “transphobic”.

 In response to the tempest over Ms. Rowling, nurse Amy Hamm co-sponsored the installation of a Vancouver billboard ad in September 2020, which simply proclaimed “I ♥ JK Rowling”.
 Ms. Hamm’s sponsorship of the billboard was referenced in a CBC article, in which she was quoted as saying, “Women’s rights are important and we need to stand up for them and it’s not transphobic to do so.”
 After a city councillor condemned the billboard on Twitter the advertising company quickly took steps to replace it.
 During the 30 hours the billboard was up, it was defaced by opponents throwing paint.